GoroYeh56/GoroYeh56.github.io/_research/6U_CubeSat.md

 title: "6U Cube Satellite Mission Research"
 collection: research
 permalink: /research/6U_CubeSat
-excerpt: 'This paper is about the number 2.
-The number 3 is left for future work.'
+excerpt: 'Simulate On-Board Communication between Satellite Subsystems with UART and CAN Bus.'
-# date: Mar.
-2020 ~ Present
+date: Mar.
+2020 ~ Jun.
+2020
 ---
 This research is about using UART and CAN bus as communication protocol to simulate the **mode transition** on a 6U CubeSat in space.